-We recommend that you charge your Bedrock SMxx only with the USB charger and the USB cable supplied with the instrument.
-Alternatively, you can charge the device through any external USB charger with a charge current of 1500 mA or higher.
-Some PCs allow increased charge currents to be drawn from their USB ports (sometimes through special ports marked "Boost" or "Charge").
+The Bedrock AM100 can be charged with any USB charger capable of a charge current of 1500 mA or higher, such as the one originally supplied with your AM100..
+Some PCs allow increased charge currents to be drawn from their USB ports (sometimes through special ports marked "Boost" or "Charge" or with a lighning bolt next to the USB logo).
 These can then also be used to charge the instrument.
+If a USB Power Delivery 2.0 (or higher) fast charger is used, this will minimize the charging time.